AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-server/admin/Projects/how-to-link-team-to-a-project.md

 ---
 id: how-to-link-team-to-a-project
-title: How to link Team to a Project
+title: Linking Team to a Project
 ---

 ### Necessity of linking a Team to a Project in software testing